gwx314/TechSinger/README.md

 | stage2 |  stage2 model [(config)](./egs/stage2.yaml) |
 | HIFI-GAN    |  Neural Vocoder                       |

 **Notably, this TechSinger checkpoint only supports Chinese and English!
-You should train your own model based on GTSinger for multilingual style transfer and control!
-We will provide more checkpoints for different languages later.**
+You should train your own model based on GTSinger for multilingual style transfer and control!**

 ### Dependencies